xmake-io/xmake-docs/manual.md

 In the above example, you can add all files except `test.c` from the `src` directory.
 Of course, this can also be done by `add_files("src/*.c|test.c").To achieve the same purpose, but this way is more flexible.

-For example, we can conditionally determine which files to delete, and this interface also supports the matching mode of [add_files] (targetadd_files), filtering mode, and bulk removal.
+For example, we can conditionally determine which files to delete, and this interface also supports the matching mode of [add_files](targetadd_files), filtering mode, and bulk removal.

 ```lua
 target("test")